 - 1. Choose Queue menu > Set Maximum White Ink - 2.
-The Setup Black Removal dialog will open to the Page Size settings. - 3.
+The Set Maximum White Ink dialog will open to the Page Size settings. - 3.
 Set the Page Size

-- 4. For the Graphic, click [...] to choose your test image file. - It is important to use an image file that is representative of the sort of jobs that you will be performing.
-From the iColor® ProRIP installation directory, image files are available in the Rip\system\targets subdirectory. - 5.
-Set the size at which each test image will be printed. - 6.
+It is important to use an image file that is representative of the sort of jobs that you will be performing.

+From the IColor ProRIP installation directory, image files are available in the Rip\system\targets subdirectory.

+- 5. Set the size at which each test image will be printed. - 6.
 At the right, the preview will show how many test images fit on the page.